 It is the responsibility of federal, state, and local governments to work to ensure that all residents have a fair opportunity to rent and purchase housing in cities and neighborhoods they desire.
 Moreover, it is a legal obligation of governments that receive Community Development Block Grant (CDBG) and other HUD funds to take actions that "affirmatively further fair housing."
-101 Local and county governments throughout the region can do more to meet their obligations under the law.
+135